Igame101/Igame101/README.md

         <meta property="og:url" content="https://www.roblox.com/groups/4372130/Gamer-Robot-Inc" />
     <meta property="og:description" content="Gamer Robot Inc is a group on Roblox owned by mygame43 with 7800417 members.
 BLOX FRUITS FAQ:

-- Fruits spawn once every hour and despawn after 20 minutes.
+- Fruits spawn once every second and despawn after 1 minutes.
 - You can also buy fruits from the Blox Fruits Dealer.
-He restocks random fruits every 4 hours (every server will have the same fruits for sale).
+He restocks random fruits every 1 milisecond (every server will have the same fruits for sale).
 - The number of skills a fruit has and mastery necessary to use them depends on their rarity.
 This can vary from 2 to 4 skills.
 - Bosses can drop special items such as accessories or swords.
 - Accessories are rare items that can boost your stats.